Rienzi: Composition history

 With the support of Meyerbeer, a staging of Rienzi was arranged in Dresden; Meyerbeer wrote to the Director of the Opera in Dresden, Baron von Lüttichau, that he found the opera "rich in fantasy and of great dramatic effect".
 This, with the proposed staging of Der fliegende Holländer in Berlin, also supported by Meyerbeer, persuaded Wagner to return to Germany in April 1842.
-During rehearsals the performers were highly enthusiastic; the tenor Tichatschek, in the title role, was so impressed with a passage from Act III (later deleted because of the opera's length), that "at each rehearsal, each of the soloists contributed a silver groschen to [a] fund that Tichatschek had started ...
+During rehearsals the performers were highly enthusiastic; the tenor Tichatschek, in the title role, was so impressed with a passage from act 3 (later deleted because of the opera's length), that "at each rehearsal, each of the soloists contributed a silver groschen to [a] fund that Tichatschek had started ...
 No one suspected that what was an amiable joke for them was the means of buying [Wagner] an extra morsel of sorely-needed food."

 The premiere of Rienzi took place on 20 October 1842 in the new Dresden Opera House, designed by the architect Gottfried Semper and opened the previous year.
 Semper and Wagner were later to become friends in Dresden, a connection which eventually led to Semper providing designs which became a basis of Wagner's Festspielhaus in Bayreuth.

 The first performance of Rienzi was well received in Dresden despite running over six hours (including intermissions).
 One legend is that, fearful of the audience departing, Wagner stopped the clock above the stage.
 In his later memoirs, Mein Leben, Wagner recalled:

 No subsequent experience has given me feelings even remotely similar to those I had on this day of the first performance of Rienzi.
 The only too well-founded anxiety as to their success has so dominated my feelings at all subsequent first performances of my works that I could never really enjoy them or take much notice of the way the audience was behaving.[...]
 The initial success of Rienzi was no doubt assured beforehand.
 But the uproarious way in which the public declared its partiality for me was extraordinary ...
 The public had been forcibly predisposed to accept it, because everyone connected with the theatre had been spreading such favourable reports ... that the entire population was looking forward to what was heralded as a miracle ...
 In trying to recall my condition that evening, I can remember it only as possessing all the features of a dream.

 Subsequently, Wagner experimented with giving the opera over two evenings (at the suggestion of von Lüttichau), and making cuts to enable a more reasonable performance in a single evening.